-Political parties are (1) that unite around an ideology and seek to gain political office in order to develop their views and policies in law.
-They are the base upon which the business of the (2) is organized and conducted.
-Elections are fought and successful candidates find their seats in the legislature on a party basis, and it is through parties that the Upper and (3) House and their committees conduct business.
-On rare occasions, independent (4) - who are not affiliated with a given party - win a seat in the Commons or are appointed to the Senate.
+Political parties are \\\\\(1) that unite around an ideology and seek to gain political office in order to develop their views and policies in law.
+They are the base upon which the business of the \\\\\(2) is organized and conducted.
+Elections are fought and successful candidates find their seats in the legislature on a party made by government.